 They can, but rattlesnakes don’t entirely rely on their vision to sense the world around them.
-Like the raptors from Jurassic Park, rattlesnakes don’t see sharply defined objects.
+Rattlesnakes don’t see sharply-defined objects.

 Instead, their eyes are sensitive to movement.
 This is because they lack something called a ‘fovea,’ which is a small pit inside the eye.
-The fovea is responsible for very focused and detailed vision, like when you’re reading.
+The fovea is responsible for focused and detailed vision.

-As for whether they can see well at night, they definitely can.
+As for whether rattlers can see well at night, they definitely can.
 That’s because they have plenty of ‘rods’ in their eyes.
-If you didn’t know, eyes work because of different kinds of cells.
-These are rod cells and cone cells.
+The eyes work because of different kinds of cells: rod cells and cone cells.

 Rod cells are far more sensitive to light than cone cells, which means that they’re almost solely responsible for night vision.
-With just a tiny amount of light from the stars and the moon, rod cells help you see clearly.
-Cone cells, on the other hand, help you see in color.
+With just a tiny amount of light from the stars and the moon, rod cells help you rattlesnakes to see clearly.
+Cone cells, on the other hand, help rattlers to see in color.

-Because rattlesnakes have lots of cone cells in their eyes, their night vision is excellent.
+Because rattlesnakes have lots of cone cells, their night vision is excellent.
 They also have quite a few cone cells, too, so scientists are sure that they can see in color.
-All that they’re lacking is the detailed vision that we have.
+All that they’re lacking is more detailed vision.

 What Temperature do Rattlesnakes Become Active?

 Rattlesnakes brumate from late fall up until early spring.
 You’ll start seeing them come out in late March or early April.
-There is no precise date when they all come out.
+There is no precise date.

 Also, some snakes will start becoming active earlier than others.
-However, the springtime is mating season for rattlesnakes (and all other U.S. snakes) so expect to see plenty out and about.
+However, the springtime is mating season for rattlesnakes, so expect to see plenty out and about.
 Once temperatures start to head north of 60 degrees, you’ll start seeing some rattlesnakes.

 During the summer, you can expect to see them in the morning or at dusk.
 They’re happiest at 80 or 85 degrees, so early mornings and dusk during summer days are fine for them.
 But when the temperature hits higher than 90 or 95, rattlesnakes have trouble regulating their temperature.

-Beyond that, a temperature of 105 or 110 would kill a rattlesnake in minutes flat.
-So if it’s hot out, there won’t be any rattlesnakes bothering you.
-If they’re not in their dens, they’ll be catching some shade under a cactus, a log, or whatever else is around to cover them.
+Beyond that, a temperature of 105 or 110 would kill a rattlesnake.
+So, if it’s hot outside, there won’t be any rattlesnakes bothering you.
+If they’re not in their dens, they’ll be catching some shade under a cactus or log.

 Rattlesnakes will start to become less active the colder it gets.
 If you’re in timber rattlesnake country, which includes the north even up towards Canada, these snakes might brumate from September onwards when temperature dip below 60.